apvidul/Emacs/README.md

-The following code loads up the Emacs package manager and upadates the list available packages.
+The following code loads up the Emacs package manager and upadates the list of available packages with newer packages from the online repos.

 ```
 (require 'package)